sebastianplnr/spotify_audio_feature_analysis/README.md

 Scrape Spotify charts (here: all possible countries, top 200, weekly) and save data per country as csv.

 ### Step 2 (in R)
-Import all countries data sets, merge them, identify unique song IDs (to minimise server requests) and save them as a csv.
+Import all countries data sets, merge them, identify unique song IDs, create chunks of 100 song IDs (to use server requests as efficiently as poosible) and save them as a csv.

 ### Steps 3 (in Python)
 Query songs' audio features through Spotify API using song IDs and save them as a csv.